nashville-software-school/client-side-mastery/book-3-the-initiate/README.md

 **Chatty Project Tickets Assigned**

-Once you are strong on these foundational concepts, you will move along to [JavaScript Mastery](../volume-3-javascript-mastery/README.md).
+Once you are strong on these foundational concepts, you will move along to [Book 4 - The Apprentice](../book-4-the-apprentice/README.md).

 ---